TU-Delft-DCC/TU-Delft-DCC.github.io/docs/data/fair.md

 - **Interoperable**: Data should be in standardized formats with a clear structure to allow it to be interoperable across different systems, enabling data to be used in various applications by both the data owners and other users.

 - **Reusable**: For data to be reusable, users must understand what the data represents, the information it contains, and how to interpret its structure and format.
-Good documentation and an appropriate license are key to supporting reusability, as these enable others to understand and work with your dataset, especially upon publication.
+Good documentation and an appropriate license are key in reusability, as these enable others to understand and work with your dataset, especially upon publication.

 Choosing a repository for publishing your data depends on factors such as storage costs, funding or publication requirements, and security needs.
 TU Delft provides an in-house data repository, [4TU.ResearchData](https://data.4tu.nl/), as one of many available options.